Barfi!: Filming

 Principal photography commenced in March 2011.
 Barfi! was shot between June 2011 and February 2012, mostly in Darjeeling.
 In March 2011, Basu visited Kolkata to finalize the locations within the city.
 Filming in Mumbai began on 20 March 2011 and continued until May 2011.
 In June 2011, the cast and crew shot in Darjeeling.
 In December 2011, some scenes were filmed on the outskirts of Coimbatore, especially Pollachi and Ooty.
 The scenes in which Kapoor's character is chased by policemen over the roof tops were shot in Kolkata at the end of January 2012.
 Shooting was completed by April 2012, except for some scenes featuring Chopra.
 The producers postponed the release from 13 July to 31 August 2012 as the September 2011 shooting schedule was cancelled and was waiting to be shot.
 However, Basu began working on D'Cruz's dubbing portions by end of April 2012, because D'Cruz was unfamiliar with the Hindi language and wanted to learn it whilst filming.

 Soundtrack

-The music and background score of the film is composed by Pritam, and the lyrics were written by Swanand Kirkire, Ashish Pandit, Neelesh Misra and Sayeed Quadri.
+The music and background score of the film is composed by Pritam, with the lyrics written by Swanand Kirkire, Ashish Pandit, Neelesh Misra and Sayeed Quadri.
 The soundtrack album has six original songs which was released on 9 August 2012.
 The soundtrack was influenced by Brazilian Bossa nova.
 Priyanka Chopra was supposed to sing a track for the film, but her contract with Universal Music prevented her from taking the offer.
 The soundtrack album also contains a song titled "Fatafati", sung by Pritam Chakraborty, Arijit Singh & Nakash Aziz. which was not used in the film, but the song was released as a promotional single on YouTube on 10 September 2012 with a video which contains some behind-the-scenes footage and the additional vocals are sung by Ranbir Kapoor.
 The song also has some Bengali lyrics written by Amitabh Bhattacharya.